-The Volunteer Day of Understanding on Tuesday, June 15, will be a moderated panel discussion with volunteer leaders to examine the organization's role in addressing systemic racism and creating and sustaining an organizational culture that centers on diversity, equity, and inclusion.
-This will be the first-time volunteers will be able to participate in a Day of Understanding.
+The discussion examined the American Cancer Society's role in addressing systemic racism and creating and sustaining an organizational culture that centers on diversity, equity, and inclusion.

 A panel of devoted volunteers (pictured above) discussed how important health equity is to our success, commented on what ACS could do to better support volunteers of color, and shared examples of things they are doing in their own communities to advance our health equity work and help diversify our volunteer force.

 Dr. Karen Knudsen, MBA, PhD, just 15 days on the job, welcomed the panel, and noted that the American Cancer Society's commitment to diversity, equity, and inclusion (DEI) was one of the many things that appealed to her about our organization.